ghackebeil/pybnb/doc/index.rst

 architectures, using ``mpi4py`` and ``numpy`` for fast inter-process communication.

-This package is designed to serve as a backend for problem-specific solution strategies that utilize a branch-and-bound algorithm.
+This package is meant to serve as a back-end for problem-specific solution strategies that utilize a branch-and-bound algorithm.
 The following core functionality is included: